Jessie Vokes: Theatrical career

 In the early part of her career she played Mamillius in The Winter’s Tale; Prince Arthur in King John, and the Prince of Wales in Richard III.
 She attracted special notice first as one of the children in Charles Reade and Tom Taylor’s comedy Masks and Faces, dancing, with her sister, a jig, in which Benjamin Nottingham Webster played Triplet at the London Standard Theatre.
 With her brothers and sisters, Fred and Fawdon and Victoria and Rosina, she began her career as ”The Vokes Children,” which was afterward changed to ”The Vokes Family,” at the Operetta House in Edinburgh.
 Their success was pronounced and continuous.

 The piece that most successfully carried an audience by storm was The Belles of the Kitchen, in which the Vokes Family made its debut in the United States at the Union Square Theatre in New York on 15 April 1872 and in which Jessie Vokes played Lucinda Scrubbs.
-The family then embarked on a six month tour of the United States before returning to Britain where in October 1872 they performed Fun in a Fog.
+The family then embarked on a six-month tour of the United States before returning to Britain where in October 1872 they performed Fun in a Fog.
 They returned to New York in April 1873 at Niblo's Garden and remained in America for the next year and nine months before returning to England.
 Their next season in America was at the Fifth Avenue Theatre in New York where they remained for three months.
-The Vokes Family returned to the USA (without Rosina Vokes who had married in 1877) in April 1881 when they appeared at the Globe Theatre in Boston and returned to England in June 1882 but without Fred Vokes; the family returned to the USA in Autumn 1882.
+The Vokes Family returned to the USA (without Rosina Vokes who had married in 1877) in April 1881 when they appeared at the Globe Theatre in Boston and returned to England in June 1882 but without Fred Vokes; the family returned to the US in Autumn 1882.
 They made their last appearance in New York at the Mount Morris Theatre in Harlem in January 1883, returning to England (again without brother Fred) in June 1883.
 Jessie Vokes’s clever recitations and dancing were appreciated, but she was not so prominent in the cast as her siblings Victoria and Fred, who were especially happy in their rendering of the tower scene from Il trovatore, or as Rosina Vokes, who was regarded by the young men as the flower of the family.